-The choice of corrosion protection in a hot water heater is often based on what has traditionally been used in a given area and what works well from experience.
-But as water quality can vary over time, it is sometimes necessary to perform a water analysis.
+The choice of corrosion protection for a hot water heater is often based on what has traditionally been used in a given area and what works well from experience.
+However, the water quality is sometimes unknown, which means that it may be necessary to perform a water analysis.